segunak/SegunAkinyemi.com/docs/_posts/2024-12-12-stem-workshop-how-to-train-your-ai.md

 Participants begin by exploring the difference between traditional programming ("writing rules") and AI ("learning patterns").
 Through an interactive pen-and-paper exercise, they create pseudocode representing potential AI training systems, gaining insight into how AI learns from labeled data (supervised learning) and raw text data (self-supervised learning).
 This foundational activity sets the stage for understanding how AI models like ChatGPT are trained.

-### Activity 2: Hands-On AI Training
+### Activity 2: Hands-On Learning

-This section is included in the student version of the workshop.
-The professional version replaces it with additional content in Activity 1 and extra slides exploring how participants engage with AI in their industry.
+This section varies by workshop version to teach the same core concepts about AI training using different methods.

+#### Coding Activity Version

-In the student version, using Python files from the [Visual Studio Code for Education project](https://vscodeedu.com/Q4eHFHOieGscZpldANxN), students will:
+Using Python files from the [Visual Studio Code for Education project](https://vscodeedu.com/Q4eHFHOieGscZpldANxN), participants will:

 1. Run a basic random word generator.
 2. Improve it using [Markov chains](https://en.wikipedia.org/wiki/Markov_chain) (a way to predict the next word based on previous ones) and tweakable parameters like `window_size` (how many previous words are considered) and `temperature` (how random or creative the word selection is).
 3. Interact with an AI-like model they refine themselves, experiencing firsthand how adjustments impact output.

+#### Language Activity Version

+Participants engage in a group exercise where they are shown images of different languages with non-English characters.
+Over time, without any prior knowledge of these languages, the audience learns to recognize patterns and distinguish between different languages.
+This demonstrates the same pattern recognition principles that AI models use during training.

 ## Facilitation Resources